October 15, 1986: Mets win NLCS thriller in 16 innings

 In the 14th the Mets got a run against veteran reliever Aurelio López.
 The portly Mexican was no longer “Señor Smoke” at this stage of his career, but he contained the damage with runners on second and third.
 Jesse Orosco came on to try to get the save for the Mets, but with one out, Hatcher pulled a drive high and deep.
 Would it stay fair?
 It hit the screen on the left-field foul pole, and the game was tied again.

 After a scoreless 15th, New York put up three runs in the top of the 16th against López and Jeff Calhoun.
-One of the mysteries of this game is why Houston manager Hal Lanier chose not to use lefty Jim Deshaies at any point.
-Deshaies had been scheduled to start Game Four, but a rain postponement enabled Scott to come back instead.
+One question about this game is why Houston manager Hal Lanier chose not to use lefty Jim Deshaies – twice passed over for starting assignments – at any point.
+Lanier said that Deshaies had not faced that kind of pressure before.
+But bullpen coach Gene Tenace apparently told Lanier that Deshaies didn’t have good stuff while warming up.4

 Yet the tension was far from over — the Astros chipped away for two.
 They had the tying run on second base and the winning run on first with Bass at the plate.
 First baseman Keith Hernandez warned the weary Orosco (accounts vary as to the choice of words) not to throw a single fastball.
-The count ran full, and Mets announcer Bob Murphy said, “Pulsating baseball. … Nobody has sat down for the last four or five innings. … Incredible.”
-Finally — on the sixth straight breaking ball — Bass fanned.4 The Mets had won the National League pennant, and Orosco leaped in exultation.
-It had been the longest game in terms of innings in postseason history.5
+The count ran full, and Mets announcer Bob Murphy said, “Pulsating baseball… Nobody has sat down for the last four or five innings… Incredible.”
+Finally — on the sixth straight breaking ball — Bass fanned.5 The Mets had won the National League pennant, and Orosco leaped in exultation.
+It had been the longest game in terms of innings in postseason history.6

 - Related link: Read Ron Briley's "The Greatest Game Ever Played?
 October 15, 1986" from The National Pastime 2014